manjeetsaggi/drupal-6-modules/int_meta/README.txt

   - Basic support for the Token module - When defining static Metatags, you can enable the Token module (http://drupal.org/project/token) and utilize the power of that module as well!
-  - Show Metatags on listings and node pages - By default, Metatags will only be displayed on full-page views of a node.
-In Drupal 6, you can also set Metatags to be included when a node is being rendered as a teaser.
+  - Show Metatags when nodes are displayed as a teaser (Drupal 6 ONLY) - You can optionally have Metatags displayed whenever nodes are rendered as a teaser.
+Otherwise, both Drupal 5 and 6 versions will only show Metatags on a full-page viewing of a node.

 ===============================